-Israel of God — not the Israel after the flesh, among whom those teachers wish to enroll you; but the spiritual seed of Abraham by faith (Galatians 3:9, Galatians 3:29; Romans 2:28, Romans 2:29; Philippians 3:3).
+- A Commentary on the Old and New Testaments by Robert Jamieson, A. R. Fausset and David Brown: Israel of God — not the Israel after the flesh, among whom those teachers wish to enroll you; but the spiritual seed of Abraham by faith (Galatians 3:9, Galatians 3:29; Romans 2:28, Romans 2:29; Philippians 3:3)

 Neither the ethnicity of the Jews nor their opportunity to receive salvation through Jesus ended because of the 70 AD destruction of Jerusalem and her Temple.
 But with this destruction came the elimination of the self-righteous system of Law to which the Jews had fallen prey.
 Jesus’ coming in judgment during that generation—as prophesied—firmly established Him as the King of kings and the Lord of lords who does RULE AS GOD (See Matthew 28:18).
 When we (Jew, Samaritan, or gentile) are “born again,” we become a member of Jesus’ Body and thereby a member of the true Israel of God.